Deeksha96/Task-Scheduling-for-Cloud-Computing-Using-Genetic-Algorithm/README.md

-# Task-Scheduling-for-Cloud-Computing-Using-Genetic-Algorithm
-This project presents a gentic algorithm based optimization for scheduling cloudlets to virtual machines.
+# HSGA: a hybrid heuristic algorithm for workflow scheduling in cloud systems
+This project presents a hybrid heuristic method (HSGA) to find a suitable scheduling for workflow graph, based on genetic algorithm in order to obtain the response quickly.
 Simulation was done on [Cloudsim](https://github.com/Cloudslab/cloudsim).